acpmasquerade/framework-26/README.md

 MVC ?
 -----
 Do you seriously need that ?
 If yes, just create separate Helpers as Models.
-Rest of the acronyms is already fabricated.
+Rest of the acronyms are already fabricated.

 Contact
 -----------